 SPUD was finished on time in September 2012.
 The extensive rehabilitation that RAM undertook to restore the underside of the train deck for the parking structure will significantly ease parking congestion around the depot.
 The entire structure will allow for an area of up to 250,000 ft2 (23,226 m2) devoted entirely to parking.
-That bodes well for the future of this high-exposure facility that is expected to become
+That bodes well for the future of this high-exposure facility that is expected to become the Grand Central Station of the Midwest.
+As a major hub for local light-rail transit, Metro transit buses, Greyhound and Jefferson buses, Central

-Fig. 4: Final stage of removals prior to shotcrete application the Grand Central Station of the Midwest.
-As a major hub for local light-rail transit, Metro transit buses, Greyhound and Jefferson buses, Central Corridor light rail, and the return of Amtrak, a fully rehabilitated parking structure takes on more importance than ever.
+Corridor light rail, and the return of Amtrak, a fully rehabilitated parking structure takes on more importance than ever.
 In addition, thanks to the respect accorded past building practices, the historical SPUD can expect a bright future.